How to Overcome Overconfidence Bias in Investing

 Mass Psychology and the Amplification of Overconfidence

 The impact of overconfidence is amplified when viewed through the lens of mass psychology.
-Gustave Le Bon, a pioneering sociologist, wrote in his 1895 work “The Crowd: A Study of the Popular Mind” that “The masses have never thirsted after truth.
+In his 1895 work “The Crowd: A Study of the Popular Mind,” Gustave Le Bon, a pioneering sociologist, wrote, “The masses have never thirsted after truth.
 They turn aside from evidence not to their taste, preferring to deify error if error seduces them.”
 This insight helps explain how overconfidence can spread through markets, creating bubbles and subsequent crashes.

 When many investors are simultaneously overconfident about a particular asset or strategy, it can lead to irrational exuberance and inflated valuations.
 A prime example of this occurred during the dot-com bubble of the late 1990s.
 Investors, overconfident in their ability to pick winning tech stocks and blinded by the promise of the internet revolution, drove valuations to unsustainable levels.
 When reality failed to meet inflated expectations, the bubble burst, leading to massive losses.